-Supreme Court of Western Australia Court of Appeal No: Service certificate Parties to the appeal Certificate respondent personally wit a copy of an appeal not a copy of every other d notice.
-I certify that on [date] at [place] [name of server] served the respondent personally with - a copy of an appeal notice dated [date]; and a copy of every other document that was filed with the appeal Signature of appellant or lawyer Appellant/Appellant's lawyer
+Supreme Court of Western Australia Court of Appeal No: Service certificat e Parties to the appeal Appellant Respondent Certificate I certify that on [date] at [place] [name of server] served the respondent personally with - • a copy of an appeal notice dated [date]; and • \(^1\)a copy of every other document that was filed with the appeal notice.
+I undertake to file an affidavit of service if the Court of Appeal requires me to. vith the appeal Signature of appellant or lawyer Appellant/Appellant's law yer Date:

-1. Delete if no documents are required under rule 28(1)(d) or 29(1)(d).
+Delete if no documents are required under rule 28(1)(d) or 29(1)(d).
 Refer to rule 28(1)(d) in a criminal appeal and to rule 29(1)(d) in a civil appeal.